21chenb/flashback/readme.md

 over them to identify the best possible configuration.
 In Jax land, Pallas has [no such tool](https://github.com/jax-ml/jax/issues/24340#issuecomment-2420227141).

-This project includes a rudimentary autotuner in `flashback/autotune.py`.
+This project includes a rudimentary autotuner in [`flashback/autotune.py`](https://github.com/lengstrom/flashback/blob/main/flashback/autotune.py).
 It spawns a process on the first execution of a kernel in the compute graph to search for the best config (out of the specified grid of possible configs).
-It caches these configurations on a per machine basis in the `/tmp` folder.
-The autotuner used to break all the time, but breaks less now.
-If you have problems please report an issue.
+It caches these configs in the `/tmp` folder.
+Our autotuner used to break all the time, but breaks less now.
+If you have problems please report an issue and we will try to fix it.

 ### Controlling the autotuner
 There are two environmental variables you can control the autotuner with: